original illustrations of the kits worn during the season

 United's junior sides completed a clean sweep of trophies - the Reserves won the Central League; the Colts, with an average age of 17, won the Manchester League; and the newly formed MUJAC's the Chorlton Amateur League, scoring 223 goals!

-Contributor Alex Howells has discovered a photo from the away game at Highbury on April 15th 1939 which shows United wearing what we believe is a blue shirt variant change kit.
+In the public practice matches at Old Trafford in August 1938, the Reserves wore the blue change kit in their game against the first team.
+This kit had been worn at Barnsley in the FA Cup the previous season.
+Contributor Alex Howells has discovered a photo from the away game at Highbury on April 15th 1939 that confirms United wore the blue change kit in that game.
 It is impossible to be certain because of the quality of the photograph, but it would seem the shirt was an Umbro manufactured 'Tangeru'.
-We have also included a blue version of the standard shirt worn by United, which can be seen by moving your cursor over the 'Tangeru' kit.
+We can only assume this was the 'official' change kit.